 Spelling tests are on a Thursday.
 Please make sure you bring your yellow 'Spelling/Homework' book to school every Thursday.
 There is now a list inside of the book of some activities you might like to do with your child to help them learn their spellings.
 It is not an exhausted list but just some ideas.

 Click on the link below to play some spelling games which will help your child to learn their spellings in a fun way!

 Have you seen the Kids' Zone?
 Play games, and visit some cool websites.
-You can vote for your favourites!

 Many thanks for your ongoing support.